Sovereignty comes first: Britain lays out tough stance for EU trade talks

 “There are only two likely outcomes in negotiation - a free trade deal like Canada or a looser arrangement like Australia - and we are happy to pursue both,” the source said.

+The EU says it will not seal a trade deal with a large, economically powerful neighbor without solid provisions to guarantee fair competition.
+Some European leaders fear Johnson could try to undercut EU businesses by loosening regulatory standards, something he has promised not to do.

+“If Great Britain wants to establish outside the European Union a sort of ‘Singapore-on-Thames’, we would be against it,” French Foreign Minister Jean-Yves Le Drian said in a joint interview with broadcasters LCI and RTL and Le Figaro newspaper.

-Irish Prime Minister Leo Varadkar called on the British government not to set strict red lines, saying this could make an already difficult negotiation even harder.
+Irish Prime Minister Leo Varadkar also called on the British government not to set strict red lines, saying this could make an already difficult negotiation even harder.

 “One thing I’d say to everyone is let’s not repeat some of the errors that were made in the past two-and-a-half years,” Varadkar told the BBC.
 “Let’s not set such rigid red lines that makes it hard to come to an agreement and let’s tone down the nationalistic rhetoric.”

-Reporting by Elizabeth Piper; Editing by Peter Graff
+Additional reporting by Maya Nikolaeva in Paris; Editing by Peter Graff and Helen Popper